All Episodes

 This is, again, before this became the gigantic issue that it is.

-Whenever And in fact, the gigantic issue of the day when I was making my first trips over to the UK was health care in this country at Clinton care or Hillary care, that was what was dominating things.
+And in fact, the gigantic issue of the day when I was making my first trips over to the UK was health care in this country at Clinton Care or Hillary Care.

 Immigration was not a backburner issue, but it certainly wasn't forefront like it is now.

-It it it seemed different.
+It seemed different.

 I couldn't pinpoint it.

-I didn't because I wasn't looking for the differences.
+I didn't, because I wasn't looking for the differences.

-But what happened was that this massive influx of immigration, the the Muslim or Islamic aspect of it.
+But what happened was that this massive influx of immigration, the Muslim or Islamic aspect of it, they set up their own neighborhoods.

 The same thing in France.